mnahkies/openapi-code-generator/packages/openapi-code-generator/README.md

   const list = await prisma.todoList.create({
     data: {
       // body is strongly typed and parsed at runtime
-      name: body.name
+      name: body.name,
-    }
+    },
   })

   // (recommended) the respond parameter is a strongly typed helper that
   // provides a better intellisense experience.
   // the body is additionally validated against the response schema/status code at runtime return respond.with200().body(dbListToApiList(list))
   // alternatively, you can return a {status, body} object which is also strongly typed
   // pattern matching the status code against the response schema:
   // return {
   //   status: 200 as const,